Self-Reflection

 Where I started

-In October 2025, I started this MBA year with a very clear identity: a 23-year-old from Bunschoten who had graduated from Windesheim with solid commercial instincts, five years of sales experience at MATCH-DAY, and a semi-professional soccer career on the side.
+In October 2025, I started this MBA year with a clear identity: a 23-year-old from Bunschoten who had graduated from Windesheim with solid commercial instincts, five years of sales experience at MATCH-DAY, and a semi-professional soccer career on the side.
 I knew how to work hard.
-What I was less certain about was whether I could think strategically, not just execute well, but truly understand why organisations succeed and fail at a deeper level.
+What I was less certain about was whether I could think strategically.
+Not just execute well, but truly understand why organisations succeed and fail at a deeper level.

 That uncertainty was the honest starting point behind my six SMARTO goals.
-They weren't aspirational in a vague sense.
+They were not aspirational in a vague sense.
 They were precise commitments to close specific gaps: in research, in communication, in leadership under academic pressure, and in my professional network.

 "The same discipline that gets me to evening training three times a week has kept me consistent in every other part of my life.
 The challenge this year was learning to be strategic about both, not just hardworking."